mikejonestechno/home-assistant-config/integrations/amber_electric/README.md

 ### Apex Chart

-I use the advanced Apex Chart integration from HACS to plot actual historical and forecast prices.
-This helps me plan ahead and understand how likely the forecast prices will actually be based on historical trends.
+I previously used the advanced Apex Chart integration from HACS to plot actual historical and forecast prices on one chart.

 ![](apex_chart.png)

+My main dashboard for daily use is primarily focused on forecast prices only (I know they have high uncertainty).
+The historical price accuracy chart is displayed in a separate admin dashboard.

 ## Installation

 Install the official Amber Electric integration using the Settings UI.

-Name the integration 'amber' so that entities are named sensor.amber_general_price, sensor.amber_general_forecast
+Name the integration 'amber' so that entities are named `sensor.amber_general_price`, `sensor.amber_general_forecast`

-My `amber_electric_sensor.yaml` will add custom template sensors since the official sensors are in $/kWh to be compatible with the Energy dashboard cost estimates, but I prefer cents per kWh for normal dashboard cards and automations.
+The official Amber Electric sensors are in $/kWh to be compatible with the Energy dashboard cost estimates, but I prefer cents per kWh for normal dashboard cards and automations.
+My `electricity_price_sensor.yaml` will add a custom template sensor measured in c/kWh with price band label, description and colors.

-The official app modified the traffic light colors to reflect national energy price hikes in 2023, however I set my own rate thresholds because in my history statistics the median price is around 21 cents, not 35 cents.
-I beleive anything over 26 cents / kWh should be considered normal, 35 cents is high.
+The official Amber Electric mobile app modified the traffic light colors to reflect the average national energy price hikes in 2023, however I set my own price band thresholds because I want to define a 'neutral' based median price, rather than a 'normal' based average price skewed by evening peak prices.
+In my history statistics the median price is around 21 cents, not 32 cents.
+I feel anything over 26 cents / kWh should be considered high, anything over 36 cents is very high.

 ### Gauge Card

 I use the 'gauge' card to show the current electricity price.
-The numbers here have to manually match the numbers in the price band yaml, the gauge card does not support template values.
+The numbers here have to manually match the numbers in the `electricity_bands.jinja`, the gauge card does not support template values.

 ![](gauge_card.png)